-(To be read in conjunction with the SPECIAL EDUCATIONAL NEEDS AND DISABILITIES (SEND) POLICY, SAFEGUARDING POLICY)
+(To be read in conjunction with the SPECIAL EDUCATIONAL NEEDS AND DISABILITIES (SEND) POLICY, EQUAL OPPORTUNITIES and SAFEGUARDING POLICY)

-to the Deputy Head teacher and Governing Body by the Head teacher.
-The school contacts parents or carers of those pupils involved in racist incidents.
+All racist incidents are recorded and reported to the Senior Leadership Team and Governing Body by the Head teacher.
+The school contacts parents/carers of those pupils involved in racist incidents.